danielflachica/HDTracks-Sample-Rate-Standardization/README.md

+# HDTracks Sample Rate Standardization Project

-# This project is a pre-processing step designed ONLY to be used BEFORE AMP and AF.
+### This project is a pre-processing step designed ONLY to be used BEFORE AMP and AF.
-# Songs should be resampled to a standard sample rate before fingerprint storage (for consistency)
+Songs should be resampled to a standard sample rate before fingerprint storage (for consistency).

 Instructions:
 1. Download HDtracks songs into wav_raw_sample_rate